Worksheet: Cryoscopy and Ebullioscopy

 In this worksheet, we will practice calculating the molar mass of a solute based on its effect on the melting or boiling point of the solvent.

 Why are soaps useful for cleaning?

-- ASoaps are absorbed into grease and other hydrophobic substances.
-This causes the materials to swell and become less sticky, allowing them to removed by water.
+- AThis causes the materials to swell and become less sticky, allowing them to be removed by water.

-- BSoaps are very reactive and decompose grease into smaller particles that can be dissolved by water.
+- DSoaps are very reactive and decompose grease into smaller particles that can be dissolved by water.